Mikaela/mikaela.github.io/_posts/2015-03-25-leaving-bots-life.md

 issues with freenode's staffers and while one issue was resolved, @ncoevoet decided that it's best that they leave the channel as they are "unwanted".

-Below is the <s>problematic part of discussion</s> from 2015-02-13:
+Below is the <s>problematic part of</s> discussion from 2015-02-13:

 *Many people asked what happened fully so here it is.*